srisha03/SentinelPost/README.md

 Key Features

-Content Curation and Personalization: The platform utilizes a recommendation system to curate news feeds personalized to each user's preferences, interests, and past behavior.

 Multimodal Summarization: The system leverages BART for text summarization and Stable Diffusion for a visual summary (thumbnail or short video clip) generation.

 Toxic Content Detection and Removal: A toxicity detection module is integrated into the pipeline to ensure content safety by filtering out toxic text, image, or video content.

-Recommendation Engine: Integrated personalization specific to the reader.
+Content Curation and Personalization: The platform utilizes a recommendation system to curate news feeds personalized to each user's preferences, interests, and past behavior.
 (Future state)

 ## Prerequisites